People that successfully gain muscle without gaining fat do two things very well:

 And second, because of greed and impatience…

 Where I wanted to gain muscle quickly during my bulks and lose fat quickly during my cuts.
+You could say I was naive, and well, I would say that I was very naive hehe.

 Anyways, I’m still happy with my results, and best of all, I’ve learned from my mistakes.

-So, let’s look at how to gain muscle without gaining fat, what I should have done and how you can do it correctly from the beginning!
+So, let’s look at how to gain muscle without gaining fat, exactly what I should have done and how you can do it correctly from the beginning!

 Dial in the Most Important Aspect for Muscle Growth FIRST